 Reviewed by: Kent Steffens, Assistant City Manager Approved by: Deanna J. Santana, City Manager

 ATTACHMENTS

 - 1. Not Used

-- Vicinity and Noticing Maps
+- 2. Vicinity and Noticing Maps

 - 3. List of addresses and APNs within the proposed district

-- 4. Applicant's letter

-- 5. Draft Ordinance
+- Draft Ordinance

-- Recommended Findings

-- 7. Letter from the City to property owners in proposed district
+- 5. Letter from the City to property owners in proposed district

-- 8. Email from California Water Service

-- 9. Letters of support to Single-Story overlay